sholsinger/node-rename/README.md

 The above example row would match the `foo_*.*` and `baz.html` files and rename them to `bar_1.jpg`, `bar_2.png`, `bar_3.gif`, and `baz.txt` respectively.

+# Options

+## `--help`,`help`, and `-h`
+Shows a help message.

+## `--dryrun`, `-d`
+Writes out renames to console rather than actually doing them.

+Sample output:

+    images/highres/foo_1.jpg → images/highres-renamed/bar_1.jpg

+## `--verbose`, `-v`
+Dumps configuration and other extra information to console as it runs.

+## `-i`
+Sets the folder where images are detected.

+## `-o`
+Sets the folder where images are moved to after renames. (if the same as `-i` then renames are done in place)

 # Roadmap
+Some additional functionality would be nice to have.
+Such as:

-Potential support of regular expressions and variable renaming.
+* Potential support of regular expressions and variable renaming.